HeatherPeri/Animate/README.md

 # Animate

-3. When the user clicks on a button, the page should grab 10 static, non-animated gif images from the GIPHY API and place them on the page.

-4. When the user clicks one of the still GIPHY images, the gif should animate.
+App that displays 10 buttons related to the famous TV Show "The Office" When the user clicks on a button, the page should grab 10 static, non-animated gif images from the GIPHY API and place them on the page.
+When the user clicks one of the still GIPHY images, the gif should animate.
 If the user clicks the gif again, it should stop playing.

-5. Under every gif, display its rating (PG, G, so on).
+Under every gif, display its rating (PG, G, so on).

+# Motivation

+This was an assignment from the UNC Bootcamp.
+The importance behind this assignment is to show knowledge of using APIs successfully and Javascript.

+#API

-   * This data is provided by the GIPHY API.
+This data is provided by the GIPHY API.
-   * Only once you get images displaying with button presses should you move on to the next step.

-6. Add a form to your page takes the value from a user input box and adds it into your `topics` array.
-Then make a function call that takes each topic in the array remakes the buttons on the page.

-7. Deploy your assignment to Github Pages.

-8. **Rejoice**!
-You just made something really cool.

-data-still="Jim Halpert" data-animate="Jim Halpert" data-state="still">